mantidproject/documents/Design/Instrument-2.0/Detector_Scan_NeXus_Saving.md

 ## Background

 Workspaces in Mantid can now support detector scans, but these can not currently be saved in the Mantid NeXus Processed format.
 In related work the ESS are looking at saving a new style instrument definition in their raw files, to be read, and eventually saved by Mantid.
-The new style instrument should be able to save the scan information within itself, but for now something similar could be stored separately in the Mantid NeXus processed files, that will be moved when the NeXus instrument definition is available.
+The new style instrument should be able to save the scan information within itself.

+For now something similar could be stored separately in the Mantid NeXus processed files, that will be moved when the NeXus instrument definition is available.
+However, this would create legacy files for a short period, which would be best avoided.

 ## Technical Requirements